RitLuck/New_theme/content/posts/2023/08/index.md

   - life
 ---

 Okay, it's been some time since I wrote last and I thought to write about my vacation in Malaysia.
-The planning has been going on for days after one of my friends got married; A tug of Excitement.
+The planning has been going on for days after one of my friends got married back in July; A tug of Excitement.
 Finally, on the scheduled day(07 Aug) we boarded the Mauritius Airlines flight.

 ![](./images/01.jpg)